RussRobin/OBJ-GSP/README.md

 A sample image pair is provided in ./input-data/AANAP-01_skyline.
 Our proposed dataset will be released soon.

 ## Segment Anything Model Script
+Run .sln and you will find 0-original.png in the ./ folder.
-Run sam.ipynb to get SAM features and put it in ./ folder.
+Upload the image to Google Colab and run sam.ipynb to get SAM features and put it in ./ folder.

 ## Citation
 For any questions, please contact russ000robin@gmail.com.